vuestorefront/storefront-api/docs/guide/modules/introduction.md

     }
 ```

-As you can see - there is [`bodybuilder`](http://bodybuilder.js.org/) included and the elastic client - ready for your commands!
+As you can see, [`bodybuilder`](http://bodybuilder.js.org/) is included along with the elastic client - ready for your commands!

 ## How do I create a new module?